How to Revitalize Your Marriage

 5. Polish the windows – lenses – through which you look at one another:

 A few weeks ago, I took my iPhone into the Apple store with a complaint.
 “The photos are fuzzy, out of focus, and dull,” I said.
 “I think the camera is shot.”
 The guy looked at my phone and barely suppressed a smile.
 “Carry this in your pocket much?” he said.
 The lens was fine, just filled with lint like a bellybutton.
-We need to learn to look at one another through a lens that’s cleared of irritation, busyness, unforgiveness, fatigue, kids’ issues, work pressure, etc.
+We need to learn to look at one another through a lens that’s cleared of irritation, busyness, unforgiveness, fatigue, kids’ issues, work pressure, etc. Here are some more inspirational words to inspire to strengthen your marriage today.

 What have you done to keep your marriage fresh?